Sure, a company could “guarantee” first page rankings, but should they?

 Then, there are grey-hat tactics that fall in the middle.
 They might be harmful or helpful, but no definitive stance has been established or debunked by leading SEO experts.

 Most small businesses owners undertake SEO with the goal to expand their businesses, and successful SEO campaigns grow a business.
-It is entirely possible for an SEO company to promise first-page results and not expand or help a business grow.
-Is the keyword that got on the first page a 10-word long phrase?
+It is entirely possible for an SEO company to promise results of ranking in the top ten positions and not expand or help a business grow.
+Is the keyword that got in that placement a 10-word long phrase?
 Did the company buy one advertisement for a couple of seconds, take a screenshot, and call that good?
-They might have very temporarily gotten you to the first page without actually helping your business.
+They might have very temporarily gotten you to the first ten organic listings on Google without actually helping your business.

 The trend of crazy promises and unethical SEO companies is strong enough that Google has listed several examples and reasons to be leery of certain SEO companies.